JuliaJohns/julia.johns.tjohnson-doc/index.md

 The YAML syntax depends on exact spacing, so make sure you follow the pattern shown in the sample sidebars.
 See my [YAML tutorial](mydoc_yaml_tutorial) for more details about how YAML works.

-{% include note.html content="If you have just one character of spacing off, Jekyll won't build due to the YAML syntax error.
-You'll see an error message in your console that says \"Error ... did not find expected key while parsing a block mapping at line 22 column 5.
-Error: Run jekyll build --trace for more information.\" If you encounter this, it usually refers to incorrect indentation or spacing in the YAML file.
-See the example mydoc_sidebar.yml file to see where your formatting went wrong." %}

 Each level must have at least one topic before the next level starts.
 You can't have a second level that contains multiple third levels without having at least one standalone topic in the second level.
 If you need a hierarchy that has a folder that contains other folders and no loose topics, use a blank `-` item like this:

 ```yaml